raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare*

 If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the *conjure elemental* spell.
 The stone can't be used this way again until the next dawn.
-The stone weighs 5 pounds.
+The stone weighs 2.5kg.

 ### Stone of Good Luck (Luckstone)